icaros-usc/pyribs/docs/usage.md

 # Usage

+The ribs usage guide is divided into two parts:

-pyribs has _tutorials_, which contain detailed explanations of code in a Python notebook, as well as _examples_, which simply present code with (detailed) comments.
-Both can be run locally, but the tutorials may also be viewed on Colab.
-If you are running locally, make sure to install the `examples` extra
+- **Tutorials** contain detailed explanations of ribs usage in a Python notebook.
+These may be run locally with Jupyter, as well as on Colab.
-with:
+- **Examples** assume more experience with ribs and provide commented source code with fewer examples.

+If running any of these locally, make sure to install the `examples` extra with:

 ```bash
 pip install ribs[examples]